Avalanche (marble game): Expert rules

 In Expert Game I, the first player starts with eleven marbles, and all other players with seven marbles.
-The cards are not used.
-Each player plays all their marbles, with the object to get all of them to fall to the bottom.
-Any marbles that fall to the bottom are discarded, while the player takes any marbles left on the board and uses them on their next turn.
+The cards are not used, and the objective is simply to eliminate all their marbles.

+On each turn, the player continues to play all their marbles until either one or more marbles falls to the bottom, or they have played all their marbles.
+In the former case, when marble(s) fall to the bottom, any marbles that fall to the bottom are discarded, while the player takes any marbles left on the board and uses them on their next turn.
+In the latter case, when the player is able to play all their marbles, they win.
 The player who gets rid of all of their marbles first is the winner.